II. July 18–July 29, 2022 (Course Filled)

 Rajeev Nair has lead the Predictive Modeling and AI/Decision Sciences team for CreditOne Bank, has been associated with the private equity Comcraft Group, and has served as an advisor to the Northeast Big Data Innovation Hub, a think tank created to apply AI/NLP/Machine Learning technologies to solve business problems in finance and healthcare.
 Rajeev earned his MBA from Columbia Business School.
 He has completed executive education from MIT on artificial intelligence (AI) for business strategy and holds a B.Tech. from Indian Institute of Technology (IIT), Kharagpur.

 Yiqiao Yin holds an M.A. in statistics from Columbia University, an M.S. in finance from the University of Rochester, and a B.A. in mathematics from the University of Rochester.
-He is currently a PhD candidate in statistics at Columbia.
+He was a PhD candidate in statistics at Columbia from September of 2020 to December of 2021.
 His research interests include feature learning and representation learning, deep learning, computer vision (CV), natural language processing (NLP), and reinforcement learning (RL).
-He has held professional appointments as an enterprise-level data scientist at Bayer Crop Science, a quantitative researcher at AQR working on alternative quantitative approaches to portfolio management and factor-based trading, and a trader at T3 Trading on Wall Street.
-Yiqiao has two years of teaching experience, supervises a small fund specializing in algorithmic trading, and runs his own YouTube Channel in which he discusses topics in data science, machine learning, and artificial intelligence.
+He is currently a Senior Data Scientist at Labcorp.
+Prior to Labcorp, he has held professional appointments as an enterprise-level data scientist at Bayer Crop Science, a quantitative researcher at AQR working on alternative quantitative approaches to portfolio management and factor-based trading, and a trader at T3 Trading on Wall Street.
+Yiqiao has two years of teaching experience, supervises a small fund specializing in algorithmic trading, and runs his own YouTube Channel in which he discusses topics in data science, machine learning, and artificial intelligence